SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 As American historian Robert Roswell Palmer concludes in his chapter on the first world war, \"the war was indeed a victory for democracy\" (Palmer 696).
-However, as Aristotle defines in *Politics*, the democracy is a deviation from a more pure form of government--the constitutional government or polity.
+However, as Aristotle defines in *Politics*, the democracy is a deviation from a more pure form of government---the constitutional government or polity---in which the many rule in the interests of the poor.
 Furthermore, Engels and Lenin argue that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.

 ## thesis